evicoc/KB-Project/README.md

 Regardless of the method, ensure that all connections are secure and correctly placed according to the schematics.

-Bellow, is the custom PCB Layout that I made:
+Below is the custom PCB Layout that I created:

 Top PCB: